Biological Opinion for Pesticides: Chlorpyrifos, Diazinon, and Malathion

-NMFS provided the EPA with its final Biological Opinion addressing EPA’s registration of three chemicals—Chlorpyrifos, Diazinon, and Malathion—per a court ordered deadline.
+NOAA Fisheries provided the Environmental Protection Agency with its final Biological Opinion addressing EPA’s registration of three chemicals—Chlorpyrifos, Diazinon, and Malathion—per a court ordered deadline.

-On November 9, 2017, per NMFS request and EPA’s agreement, the Department of Justice requested a time extension with the court to complete our biological opinion on EPA’s registration of chlorpyrifos, malathion, and diazinon.
-Sam Rauch, NMFS' Deputy Assistant Administrator for Regulatory Programs submitted a declaration describing the reasons for this time extension request.
+On November 9, 2017, per NOAA Fisheries request and EPA’s agreement, the Department of Justice requested a time extension with the court to complete our biological opinion on EPA’s registration of chlorpyrifos, malathion, and diazinon.
+Sam Rauch, NOAA Fisheries' Deputy Assistant Administrator for Regulatory Programs submitted a declaration describing the reasons for this time extension request.

-Unfortunately, NMFS did not receive the requested extension and was required to transmit the biological opinion which, given the time, cannot fully account for the need to coordinate on a different process for developing such opinions or to fully engage the public.
+Unfortunately, NOAA Fisheries did not receive the requested extension and was required to transmit the biological opinion which, given the time, cannot fully account for the need to coordinate on a different process for developing such opinions or to fully engage the public.

-NMFS recognizes that this biological opinion is only part of the extensive investments that EPA, FWS, and NMFS have made towards Endangered Species Act consultations.
+NOAA Fisheries recognizes that this biological opinion is only part of the extensive investments that EPA, U.S. FWS, and NOAA Fisheries have made towards Endangered Species Act consultations.

-Although NMFS has been required to issue this biological opinion sooner than desired, NMFS remains committed to working with EPA and FWS to improve the ESA section 7 consultation process.
+Although NOAA Fisheries has been required to issue this biological opinion sooner than desired, NOAA Fisheries remains committed to working with EPA and U.S. FWS to improve the ESA Section 7 consultation process.